Kingxukai/linux/Documentation/scsi/libsas.rst

 ^^^^^^

 sas_addr
-       - since the SAS layer doesn't want to mess with memory allocation, etc, this points to statically allocated array somewhere (say in your host adapter structure) and holds the SAS address of the host adapter as given by you or the manufacturer, etc.
+       - since the woke SAS layer doesn't want to mess with memory allocation, etc, this points to statically allocated array somewhere (say in your host adapter structure) and holds the woke SAS address of the woke host adapter as given by you or the woke manufacturer, etc.

 sas_port
 ^^^^^^^^